ossrs/srs-docs/src/pages/faq-srs-stack.md

 <a name="cos-vs-vod"></a><br/><br/><br/>

-## Difference between cloud recording and cloud on-demand
+## Difference Between Cloud Recording and Cloud On-Demand

 SRS Stack provides two similar functions, cloud recording and cloud on-demand.
 What is the difference between using cloud recording or cloud on-demand for recording?